AvishekAmin/P2P-Simulator-Server/api-docs/README.md

   `INTERNAL_ERROR` (500).
 Each per-stage doc lists the specific triggers for its endpoints.
-- **Polling, not sockets.** Realtime (Socket.IO) is planned but not implemented — every automatic/worker-driven transition is observed by polling `GET /requisitions/:id` (or `GET /shipments/:id` post-approval) every ~1s, with a "still working" UI state rather than a hard timeout error.
+- **Polling, not sockets.** Realtime (Socket.IO) is planned but not implemented — every automatic/worker-driven transition is observed by polling `GET /requisitions/:id` (or `GET /shipments/:id` post-approval, or `GET /invoices/:id` once an invoice is uploaded) every ~1s, with a "still working" UI state rather than a hard timeout error.
 - **Cross-tenant access is always a 404**, never a 403 or a leaked record — don't rely on `error.code` to distinguish "doesn't exist" from "not yours."